kazurayam/ReactInputField/README.md

   - Katalon Studio version: v9.0.0 Free
   - Playwright version: ^1.46.1

-I think that you should be able reuse the description here on Windows as well, though I haven't examined it.
+I think that you should be able apply the description here on Windows as well, though I haven't examined it.

 ## Aquiring the demonstration zip